dmenezesgabriel/docker-localstack-hello/docs/aws-pricing-billing.md

 Budgets give you the ability to set custom budgets that alert you when your costs or usage exceed (or are forecasted to exceed) your budgeted amount.

+- You can also use AWS Budgets to set reservation utilization or coverage targets and receive alerts when your utilization drops below the threshold you define.
+Reservation alerts are supported for Amazon EC2, Amazon RDS, Amazon Redshift, Amazon ElastiCache, and Amazon Elasticsearch reservations.

 ## Cost Explorer

 > Visualize and manage your AWS costs and usage **over time**.